alchemycodelab/alchemy-student-projects/Spring-2019-Cohort/Foundations-II.md

 # Alchemy Class Projects - Spring 2019 Cohort

 ## Foundations II

 Second one week sprint, from concept through delivery, after week 7 in the program.
 First full-stack app using ReactJS, Node, Express, MongoDB, Firebase and RESTful API calls hitting a 3rd party API.
 ___
 ### Moddo

 > Description
 >>Moddo is an app created by Vasily Markov, Jon Forney, Danny Suarez, Alex Ramirez de Cruz, and Emily Ford.
-It was created as a space to start your day, receive a daily random motto to inpire you, and keep track of your lists and tasks.
+It was created as a space to start your day, receive a daily random motto to inspire you, and keep track of your lists and tasks.

 * [Organization](https://github.com/rubber-ducky-squad)